maxstronge/sciencia/Notes/Physics/Courses/PHYS375 - Introduction to Optics & Waves/Homework Assignment 1.md

 \end{align}
 $$

-which, after a few days of creative algebra, the author was regrettably unable to manipulate into the desired form in time for the deadline.
+which, after a few days of creative algebra, the author was regretfully unable to manipulate into the desired form in time for the deadline.

+***